Ebola fear factor threatens to dampen African business buzz

 But some of the precautions are being made by Africans themselves.
 In Accra, the government has announced a three-month moratorium on international conferences "which have the potential of spreading the Ebola Virus".

-Ghana has been a favourite among investors in frontier markets - those which are at an earlier stage in their development than the more established emerging economies.
+Ghana has been a favorite among investors in frontier markets - those which are at an earlier stage in their development than the more established emerging economies.

 Other cancellations, postponements or venue shifts include an Association of African Central Banks meeting in Equatorial Guinea this month, a gathering of land surveyors in Lagos, Nigeria, and a managers' meeting of chocolate maker Barry Callebaut scheduled in Ivory Coast.